Poznań: Police and Municipal Guard

 Additionally, the Municipal Police Headquarters oversees stations in the Poznań County, including locations in Murowana Goślina, Suchy Las, Swarzędz, Kostrzyn, Pobiedziska, Tarnowo Podgórne, Buk, Stęszew, Komorniki, Luboń, Puszczykowo, Mosina, Kórnik, Dopiewo, Kleszczewo, Rokietnica, and Przeźmierowo.

 The Municipal Police Headquarters in Poznań employs approximately 1,800 officers.
 Each station is responsible for patrolling and responding to incidents within its jurisdiction.
 In some areas of the city, smaller police posts provide additional law enforcement presence, supporting the main stations and serving local communities.
 All these units work closely together to effectively protect Poznań's residents.
 Since September 2016, the National Safety Threat Map (Krajowa Mapa Zagrożeń Bezpieczeństwa) has been active in the area covered by the Poznań Municipal Police Headquarters.
 This tool facilitates communication between the police and the public, aiming to improve safety in residential areas.

 The City Guard (Straż Miejska Miasta Poznania) operates under the City Hall, overseeing five district branches and employing about 300 guards.

 The city also maintains a video surveillance system to enhance safety and crime detection, with 395 cameras in operation.
-The footage is monitored and analyzed by staff at six Surveillance Centers located within police stations.
-Additionally, the video feed is accessible to the Municipal Police Headquarters, the Traffic Management Center (ZDM), the MPK dispatch center, the Crisis Management Center, and the City Guard headquarters.
+The footage is monitored and analysed by staff at six Surveillance Centers located within police stations.
+Additionally, the video feed is accessible to the Municipal Police Headquarters, the Traffic Management Center (ZDM), the MPK dispatch centre, the Crisis Management Center, and the City Guard headquarters.

 Transport

+Rail

 A historic tram with a Carl Weyer type I car on a tourist line.
 Cars of this type appeared on tram lines in Poznań in 1905.